babukk/test_producer/README.md

 ## Test producer

 ### Features
-Gets URL as a POST-parameter (via JSON or form input), extracts HTML-content and places it into Redis database.
+Gets URL as a POST-parameter (via JSON or form input), extracts HTML-content and places it into Redis database (simple redis-queue): redis://localhost:6379/1

 ### How to